-FIS Business Systems LLC, in its capacity as Volume Submitter Practitioner, sponsors this Volume Submitter Plan intended to conform to and qualify under §403(b) of the Internal Revenue Code of 1986, as amended.
-An Employer establishes a Plan under this Volume Submitter Plan by executing an Adoption Agreement.
-When any provisions of this Volume Submitter Plan or the Adoption Agreement is marked "RESERVED," that means that the provision was deliberately omitted but section numbering was retained to help maintain consistency.
+FIS Business SystemsCapital Markets US LLC2, in its capacity as Volume Submitter Practitioner Provider, sponsors this Volume Submitter Pre-approved Plan intended to conform to and qualify under §403(b) of the Internal Revenue Code of 1986, as amended.
+An Employer establishes a Plan under this Volume Submitter Pre-approved Plan by executing an Adoption Agreement.
+When any provisions of this Volume Submitter Pre-approved Plan or the Adoption Agreement is marked ""RESERVED," that means that the provision was deliberately omitted but section numbering was retained to help maintain consistency.